HL7/davinci-crd/input/pagecontent/cards.md

 <div markdown="1" class="modified-content">

 NOTE: This mechanism is no longer to be used for launching [Documentation, Templates, and Rules (DTR) applications](http://hl7.org/fhir/us/davinci-dtr).
-That process is now handled entirely through the []() process above.
+That process is now handled entirely through the [Coverage Information](#coverage-information) card type above.
 It can still be used for launching other types of SMART apps not focused on gathering data for payer use via Questionnaire.

 For example, this [Card](https://cds-hooks.hl7.org/2.0/#cds-service-response) contains a SMART App [Link](https://cds-hooks.hl7.org/2.0/#link) to perform an opioid assessment: